the-teacher/rails-start/README.md

 - `cd rails-start`
 - `make rails-start`

 That is it!
-Very simple.
+Very simple!

 Now visit: `http://localhost:3000` in your browser.